HubTurbo/addressbook/docs/CloudSimulation.md

-In order to simulate the idea of a cloud, we have implemented 2 key components: `CloudService` and `CloudSimulator`
+In order to simulate the idea of a cloud, we have implemented 3 key components: `RemoteService` and `CloudSimulator`

 They are arranged as follows:
-> ... -> SyncManager <---> CloudService <---> CloudSimulator
+> ... -> SyncManager <---> RemoteManager <---> RemoteService <---> CloudSimulator

 # Key responsibilities
-## CloudService
+## RemoteService
 - Provides a high-level API for the local model to communicate with the server without having to be involved in too many details
 - Responsible for converting API calls into the cloud calls
 - Responsible for converting cloud responses into localised responses
   - Parses the stream of the content returned from the cloud (which is originally in JSON format).
 This applies to both the header and the body content
 - Deals with both local model and service model, and converts between them when needed
-- Returns an `ExtractedCloudResponse`, which contains the limit details as well as the returned (and converted) content that has been instantiated in memory
+- Returns an `ExtractedRemoteResponse`, which contains the limit details as well as the returned (and converted) content that has been instantiated in memory

 ## CloudSimulator
 - Provides a similar set of API as GitHub